-Any Vice President Emeritus elected beginning at the 41st Convention and subsequent conventions and all current Vice President Emeriti shall be given guest status and afforded the following costs: air travel, accommodations at the convention hotel and normal daily expenses while attending convention.
+Any Vice President Emeritus elected beginning at the 41st Convention and subsequent conventions and all current Vice President Emeriti shall be afforded the following costs: air travel, accommodations at the convention hotel and normal daily expenses while attending convention.

 Section 10.
 Trustee Emeritus